top of page

 Once you’ve decided on a choice, you may want to operate as DBA and test out the name until you make it official.
 When you're ready, it’s time to move on to the next step: registering your business name.

-Depending on your legal structure and which state you’re doing business in the US, there are several ways to register your company name.
-Each one serves a different purpose, so read carefully through the eligibility and requirements that follow.
+Depending on your business structure and the state where you operate in the U.S., there are several ways to register your company name.
+Each method has its own purpose, so it’s important to understand the requirements and benefits before moving forward.

 01. Selecting an entity name